 (Photo by Wally G – Flickr)

-The vibrant cultural ambiance that surrounds the Bronx is not always on display but on our Hidden Treasures of the Bronx tour, you will get a taste of the real Bronx.
+The vibrant cultural ambiance that surrounds the Bronx is not always on display.
 This borough is on the rise and gaining more popularity than ever.
 Which makes this a great time to get out and explore the “Boogie Down Bronx” in all its glory.
 Aside from the remaining graffiti murals from its heydays as the breathing ground for all things Hip Hop culture, the Bronx additionally cultivates a flourishing contemporary arts scene.
 Discover the cultural diversity of the Bronx on our tours, which showcases everything from elegant Art Deco architecture to funky graffiti art, and a glimpse of the Bronx Museum of Art.

 (Photo by Andrew F. – Flickr)

 There is a reason why this borough got the nickname of “Boogie Down Bronx.”
 In addition to a vibrant music scene that blends Latin sounds and Hip-Hop; the Bronx has many theaters, museums and art galleries.
 It boasts some of the city’s most beautiful outdoor space and ecologically diverse wildlife.
-And you can be the judge of that on your next visit with us on the Bronx Tour & Bronx Zoo Experience.
 Anyone who tells you that the Bronx doesn’t have anything exciting happening may just not know where to go for entertainment in the Bronx.
 Those familiar with the neighborhood will tell that there are enough places here to keep you entertained for a long while.
 You can even mix your visit to the Bronx with a trip to the ballpark, by catching a baseball game at the Yankee Stadium.
 Entertainment in this part of New York City also include theater performances.
 If the growth of Pregones Theater is any indication of the growth of the Bronx, then this borough is definitely not to be overlooked.

 (Photo by George B. – Flickr)

 Another thing that Bronx-nites and visitors of this borough can boast about is that the Bronx is the most nature-friendly area in all of NYC, with more than 25% of its land dedicated to park and gardens only.
 In fact, two of the city’s biggest parks, namely Pelham Bay Park and Van Cortland Park are both located in the Bronx.
 Furthermore, the famous New York Botanical Garden alone is a whopping 250-acre in size.
 The Bronx also preserves a unique collection of New York’s historic gems such as the thousands years old forest that inspired the city officials to choose that site for the New York Botanical Garden.
 Today, this is considered to be the largest untouched expanse of New York’s original wooded landscape.
 The Forest remains intact and is a brilliant reminder of the resilience of nature.
-Another notable green space not to miss in the Bronx is Wave Hill; the 28-acre garden in the Hudson Hill section of Riverdale, which you can also view during our tours.
+Another notable green space not to miss in the Bronx is Wave Hill; the 28-acre garden in the Hudson Hill section of Riverdale.